thomasdye12/T3ChatIOS/README.md

 If you are Theo, I wanna say I hope this is okay, if not please get in touch and I will take it down, but keep up the good work with the website and youtube, you have inspired me as a 21 year old dev who's background is in IOS and is now unemployed here in the UK.

-Current working features:
+## Current working features:
-Chat - supports only two models right now but more can be added easy - looking for an API for the info

-chat history  - view all conversations history, no support for uploads and attachments yet.
+Chat - supports only two models right now but more can be added easy - looking for an API for the info Chat history  - view all conversations history, no support for uploads and attachments yet.
 Chats are added to your account now
+Unpinning and pinning chats in the previous chats page Apple Shortcut support - send one message into a shortcut, and get a response back - no ability to continue conversation right now

 I Think thats it, right now.

-I am working on the following: saving chats to your account pinning and unpinning chats more models other stuff that I can't remember
+I am working on the following: more models other stuff that I can't remember